Where is your monster/character found? What does he/she/it look like? What do they do? What is their personality?

 For GVRL, you'll need the password montytech1 at home.

-Create a Works Cited using MyBib.com with sources that you used and paste at the end of your paper.
+Create a Works Cited using MyBib.com with sources that you used and paste it at the end of your paper.

 Step three: